ChackDan/PStemp/Add-AzureRmServiceFabricNodeType.md

 # Add-AzureRmServiceFabricNodeType

 ## SYNOPSIS
-Add a node type to the existing cluster
+Add a new node type to an existing cluster.

 ## SYNTAX

 ```
 Add-AzureRmServiceFabricNodeType [-ResourceGroupName] <String> [-Name] <String> -NodeType <String>
- -Capacity <Int32> -VmUserName <String> -VmPassword <SecureString> [-Sku <String>] [-Tier <String>] [-WhatIf]
+ -Capacity <Int32> -VmUserName <String> -VmPassword <SecureString> [-Sku <String>] [-DurabiltyTier <String>] [-WhatIf]
  [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Add a new node type to the cluster
+Add a new node type to and existing cluster.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> Add-AzureRmServiceFabricNodeType -ResourceGroupName myResourceGroup -ClusterName myCluster -NodeTypeName n2 -Capacity 5 -VmUserName adminName -VmPassword User@123
+PS C:\> Add-AzureRmServiceFabricNodeType -ResourceGroupName myResourceGroup -Name myCluster -NodeType n2 -InstanceCount 5 -VmUserName adminName -VmPassword Password#1234 -Sku Standand_D1_v2
 ```

-This command will add a new node type n2 with capacity with 5, and the vm admin username is adminName password is User@123
+This command add a new NodeType n2 with InstanceCount of 5, with a -DurabiltyTier of Bronze.

 ## PARAMETERS